victormking/power_market_fundamentals_mini/README.md

 # ⚡ Power Market Fundamentals
-*A mini-project in energy forecasting, capacity expansion, and market fundamentals — inspired by Clearway Energy.*
+*A mini-project in energy forecasting, capacity expansion, and market fundamentals
 ---

 ### 🔍 Executive Summary